Form I-275 Guide: How to Understand and File with Confidence

 Section 1: Personal Information

-Begin by providing accurate and up-to-date personal information, including your full name, date of birth, country of birth, and contact details.
-Ensure that all information is legible and matches the details on your immigration documents.
+Begin by providing accurate and up-to-date personal information, which is crucial for the processing of your application.
+This includes your full name, date of birth, country of birth, and contact details.
+Ensure that all information is not only legible but also matches the details on your immigration documents to avoid any discrepancies that could delay your application.
+For example, if your name has changed due to marriage or other reasons, include documentation that supports this change to maintain consistency across all records.

 Section 2: Reason for Filing